The link between iron deficiency anemia and hearing loss

 Why is iron-deficiency anemia linked to hearing loss?

 Iron helps blood cells carry oxygen from the lungs to the body.
+If you don't get enough iron, your cells can't deliver oxygen properly.
 Your inner ears require an oxygen-rich, healthy blood supply to function normally.

 "Although the role of iron in the inner ear has not been clearly established, blood supply to this area is highly sensitive to ischemic damage," the researchers noted.
 Ischemia means a lack of blood supply.